-Reducing fuel consumption and carbon emissions are two of the main concerns of shipping industry today.
+Reducing fuel consumption and carbon emissions are two of the main concerns of the shipping industry today.
 A lot has already been done in terms of research and development to make the ultimate green ship.
 From renewable/ alternate sources of energy to design modifications, the industry has constantly improved its technology for an enhanced form of sustainable shipping.

-LNG fuel, dual fuel engines and design modifications are being extensively explored to reduce operating costs and to find eco-friendly ways to meet stringent environmental regulations.
+LNG fuel, dual-fuel engines and design modifications are being extensively explored to reduce operating costs and to find eco-friendly ways to meet stringent environmental regulations.

 In this article, we will take a look at both – some of the most commonly used methods and some of the latest technologies introduced in the industry recently.

 Air Lubrication System is a method to reduce the resistance between the ship’s hull and seawater using air bubbles.
 Also known as the “Bubble technology”, it works on the principle of supplying air to the ship’s underside in order to create a layer of tiny bubbles that would help in reducing the friction between the hull and the seawater.

 The air bubble distribution across the hull surface reduces the resistance working on the ship’s hull, creating energy-saving effects.
 With the right ship hull design, the air lubrication system is expected to achieve up to 10-15% reduction of CO2 emissions, along with significant savings of fuel.